-The course is a broad introduction in plant development, function and interaction with other organisms.
-The focus is on the connections from genes to genomes to cells and organs in various types of plants, and understanding the evolution, development and function of plants in such a perspective.
+The course is a broad introduction to plant development, function, and interaction with other organisms.
+The focus is on the connections from genes to genomes to cells and organs in various types of plants and understanding the evolution, development, and function of plants in such a perspective.
 The context is the role of plants in society, e.g. domestication, agriculture, environment, climate and gene technology.

 After completing this course, you

 - have fundamental knowledge of various kinds of development, life cycles and physiological processes in plants as well as their evolutionary origin